7digital: 7digital.com

 Alongside its B2B digital music services business, 7digital offers music tracks direct to consumers in MQA, MP3 320, 256, M4A, 16-bit and 24-bit FLAC audio.

 The 7digital mobile app has been pre-installed on devices through partnerships with Acer, HTC, Samsung, BlackBerry, Pioneer, HP, Dell, and Sonos.

 7digital's Indiestore launched in early 2006 and allowed unsigned artists and independent labels create their own digital music download store for free.
 The Indiestore was discontinued in 2010.
 7digital directs independent artists to work with independent aggregators, where they will be able to service their music to a variety of music retailers.

 In December 2014, 7digital became the first music platform to adopt Meridian Audio's high-quality MQA format for streaming/downloads.

 Geographical availability

 As of July 2015, 7digital operated in 82 countries.
-On 19 May 2017 7digital announced the sudden closure of its EU store.
-After this the service is still accessible from 20 countries.
-As of 2022, the service is still available in the UK, the US, and other non-EU markets.
+On May 19, 2017, 7digital announced the sudden closure of its EU store, though it continued to have stores for some individual European nations.
+As of 2023, the service is still available in 20 countries.